 Mossy cloud forests covered in epiphytes top the high mountains of New Britain and New Ireland.
-Here unique honeyeaters, white-eyes, and thicketbirds forage rain or shine.
+Here unique honeyeaters, white-eyes and thicket birds forage rain or shine.
 Only the two biggest islands of the Bismarck Archipelago have montane forests that start at about 1,000 m.
 The montane forests are largely intact as they shroud steep rainy mountains unsuitable for plantations.
-Mountain ranges of New Britain are the Whiteman, Nakanai, Baining, and Willaumez ranges, while New Ireland has the Hans Meyer, Verron, and Lelet ranges.
+The mountain ranges of New Britain are the Whiteman, Nakanai, Baining, and Willaumez ranges, while New Ireland has the Hans Meyer, Verron, and Lelet ranges.

 The boundary for the ecoregion at 1,000 m marks a point of transition where the height of the forest diminishes, tree leaves become smaller and thicker, and tree crowns become smaller.
 Temperatures in the montane forest decrease with altitude, and humidity generally increases.
 Trees characteristic of lower montane forests include Araucaria, Lithocarpus, Castanopsis, Syzygium, and Ilex.
 The southern beech (Nothofagus) and oak trees are found on mainland New Guinea and New Britain but are absent from New Ireland.